 Though you may still ultimately need to ingrain these lessons from your own firsthand experience, it can help to keep them in mind when you’re starting (or restarting) a fitness regimen.

-Heck, I still need to remind myself of these things on a regular basis, even though I’ve been working out for almost 30 years.
+Heck, I still need to remind myself of these things on a regular basis, even though I’ve been working out for over 30 years.

 1 – Crawl Before You Walk

 One of my biggest gym pet peeves is watching someone attempt an exercise that they’re clearly not ready for.